JorisWijnen/suslist/README.md

 #### The Among Us Suspicion List is available to use [here](https://joriswijnen.github.io/suslist/)

-`Characters can be moved by drag and droppping them in each column.`
+- Characters can be moved by drag and droppping them in each column.

-`Characters can be displayed as being dead by clicking on them once.
-This status is toggable, so clicking once more will set them as alive again.`
+- Characters can be displayed as being dead by clicking on them once.
+This status is toggable, so clicking once more will set them as alive again.

+- The *Reset Board* button resets the board

+- The *GitHub Project* button links to this page

 # Download the project